 - ½ cup coconut cream (from one can coconut milk)

 - optional: ¼ teaspoon vanilla extract, 2 tablespoon maple syrup, a pinch of salt

 - Place the almonds in a large bowl and cover with cold water.
-Soak the almonds overnight, or at least 6 hours.
+Soak the almonds overnight, or for at least 6 hours.

 - Rinse the almonds and drain.
 Place them into a blender with the 2 cups water.
 Blend on high-speed for about 1 minute.